matchavez/mc/pages/04.new-page/default.md

 title: 'New Page'
 ---

-## This should be Markdown aware.
+## Does this update to GitHub when you sync??
 Accordingly, I'm going to insert the GFM Test...

 ============